Voter & Election Administration

 Voter registration forms are available at the County Courthouse, in many telephone books, in your state tax booklet (in even-numbered years) or by downloading a copy from the Secretary of State's web site by clicking here.

 You can also register to vote when you apply for or renew your Minnesota driver's license or state identification card.

 Check to see if you are a registered voter by selecting Voter Registration Lookup.

 Everyone has the option to vote by Absentee Ballot regardless of their reason.

 To obtain an absentee ballot through the mail, complete the Absentee Ballot Application, (link below) and send it to the Norman County Auditor at PO Box 266, Ada, MN 56510 or fax to 218-784-4531.
 Your ballot will be sent to you when it is ready (as early as 30 days before Election Day).
 Or you may obtain a copy through the Secretary of State web site.

-Secretary Mark Ritchie unveiled a new online feature that will help voters check the status of their absentee ballots.
 The Absentee Ballot Lookup service is part of the Office of the Secretary of State's continuing commitment to use technology to provide added convenience to voters.
 This service will streamline election administration resulting in cost savings to local governments and ensuring Minnesota is in full compliance with the recent federal Military and Overseas Voter Empowerment Act.

 The on-line service informs absentee voters about the current status of their ballots with one of the following messages: